lipingtababa/account/README.md

 # Scenario
 The scenario is as follows:
-1. Qred’s developers are required to build new API’s consistently to achieve specific business objectives.
+1. Qred’s developers are required to build new APIs consistently to achieve specific business objectives.
-2. The technical competence to specify and support the building of these API’s is currently a scarce resource, which slows the company down.
+2. The technical competence to specify and support the building of these APIs is currently a scarce resource, which slows the company down.
 3. The mobile view shown in Appendix 1 is a frontend-view which lacks an API solution on the backend.
 4. The API definition and implementation can often occur too late in the SDLC which is something we would like to improve upon.
 5. Product Managers only have limited technical knowledge and require assistance in describing the technical implementation details for less experienced developers.
 6. The frontend-developers are competent and can be frustrated by delays in API availability
 7. We want work between frontend and backend to happen in parallel.

-# My understanding of the challenges
+# Understanding of the challenges
-It seems that the core problem is the growing business outpaces the capacity of the backend teams.
+It seems that the core problem is the growing business outpaces the capacity of the backend engineering teams.

 Improving productivity of the backend developers would help solve the problem.

-Hence [DORA](https://www.atlassian.com/devops/frameworks/dora-metrics) methodology is the framework I apply.
+Hence [DORA](https://www.atlassian.com/devops/frameworks/dora-metrics) framework is a suitable methodology to be applied in this case.

-Our goal is to improve these 4 metrics:
+Our goal is to improve these DORA metrics:
 - Frequency of deployments
 - Lead time for changes
 - Change failure rate
 - Time to recovery

-Also, I would like to add one more metric
+Also, I would like to add one addtional metric:
-- time from idea to code
+- Time from idea to code

 # To improve time from idea to code
 ## Use micro-services